oltaback/MECA-482-futura-pendulum/README.md

   6. Reference List

 # 1. Introduction
 The Furuta Pendulum consists of a driven arm rotating horizontally, and a pendulum attached to the arm that operates freely in the vertical direction.
 The mechanism is designed to be unconstrained pneumatically, and nonlinear due to centrifugal and gravitational forces on the coupler allowing a variety of different movements to occur.
 This project will examine creating a test platform in a control system, that will in turn, efficiently test this model fluidly, and at a low cost.
-The deliverables and desgin requirements for this project are stated below.
+The deliverables and design requirements for this project are stated below.

 The goal of this project is to produce a control system that will balance the pendulum arm in the upright position during the testing phase.
 A motor placed on the base piece of the pendulum possesses the ability to direct movement.
 Keeping these variables in consideration, the control system will essentially force the vertical pendulum arm to balance.